benjaminion/upgrading-ethereum-book/src/book.md

 This parameter [was increased](https://github.com/ethereum/consensus-specs/pull/2093/files) from 1024 to 2048 blocks for the beacon chain mainnet, to allow devs more time to respond if there were any trouble on the Eth1 chain.

-The whole follow distance concept has been made redundant by The Merge and may be removed in a future upgrade, so that validators can make deposits and become active more-or-less instantly.
+The whole follow distance concept has been made redundant by the Merge and may be removed in a future upgrade, so that validators can make deposits and become active more-or-less instantly.

 #### Validator Cycle